Ay1tsMe/minimalWebsite/tuxtower/content/blog/wheelchair.md

 [Insert video of demo]

 ## Connecting 5 PIR sensors to the ttgo
 So now that the I know the sensors work, I then proceeded to connect 5 sensors to the ttgo for testing.
 I put each sensor data wire on an analog pin and then the 5v and GND wires were all shared on the ttgo.
 However, I ran into some trouble when I started to connect more than a couple sensors.
 The distance readings started to fluctuate heavily and where not accurate in there readings.
-This made the colission system basically useless because each sensor would keep triggering the wheelchair to stop because the values kept fluctuating inaccurately.
+This made the collision system basically useless because each sensor would keep triggering the wheelchair to stop because the values kept fluctuating inaccurately.

 After some more research, I found that the manufacturer recommends to connect a 10µF capacitor close to the sensor to stabilise the power supply line.
 So tried this with a sensor and a breadboard but the readings were still fluctuating.
-I decided to connect a 100µF capcitor to see if that fixed it and it did...mostly.
-The distance from each sensor was way more back accurate but it was still flucuating a bit.
+I decided to connect a 100µF capacitor to see if that fixed it and it did...mostly.
+The distance from each sensor was way more back accurate but it was still fluctuating a bit.
 One of my assumptions was that it could be because I am powering the ttgo over my laptop USB port, and if I connect it to the wheelchair, it will be operating through 5v and GND inputs rather than through USB.
 So I hoped that this would give a more clean power line which as a result makes the sensor voltages more stable and it did.

 [Insert capacitor photo]